anvaka/allbrew/README.md

 # install

-This simple steps will produce local version of the brew graph:
+These simple steps will produce local version of the brew graph:

 ```
 git clone https://github.com/anvaka/allbrew